Students with Multiple Disabilities

 A broad range of educational opportunities for the total student

 We focus on the TOTAL student, integrating functional academics with life skills needed to help each child reach his or her maximum potential.
-We have an incredibly dedicated staff that includes: classroom teachers, teachers for specials such as adaptive physical education, art, library, and music class; and a full complement of occupational, physical and speech/language pathologists.
-We also provide behavioral support, social work, psychological services, nursing services, and play/social skills training.
+We have an incredibly dedicated staff that includes: classroom teachers, teachers for specials such as adaptive physical education, art, library, and music class, and a full complement of occupational, physical and speech/language pathologists.
+We also provide behavioral support, social work services, psychological services, nursing services, and play/social skills training.

 Facilities that encourage learning and fun

 Our school has cheery, welcoming classrooms.
 There are computers in each classroom and sophisticated computer access devices such as switches, alternate keyboards, and other assistive devices are always available.
 In addition, our students have access to: